Carlo Scarpa Prize 2019

-Since 1990 the UNHATE Foundation in Treviso, supported by the Benetton Group, annually awards a cultural landscape that was designed and preserved with great sensitivity.
+Since 1990 the UNHATE Foundation in Treviso, supported by the Benetton Group, annually awards a cultural landscape that was designed and preserved with great sensitivity with the Carlo Scarpa Prize.
 Such projects are often unnoticed by the public, yet contribute significantly to a worldwide network of cultural heritage.
 Their central quality is the harmonious interplay between people and cultivated nature.

 And the winner is…